 You can help with diagnosis by giving your doctor your complete medical history and keeping a record of symptoms.
-Don't hesitate to seek a second opinion from a specialist.
+Don't hesitate to seek a second opinion from a specialist (rheumatologist).

-RA requires ongoing care by a rheumatologist, a doctor specializing in treatment of rheumatic diseases like RA.
+RA requires ongoing care by a rheumatologist.
 Treatment varies according to symptoms and disease progression.
 However, your rheumatologist may recommend medications such as:

 - nonsteroidal anti-inflammatory drugs (NSAIDs)